4.8out of 3,000+ reviews

 You might think finding cheaper car insurance is one of the great mysteries in life.
 Fortunately, it’s not a big secret, nor is it difficult to get car insurance discounts.
 Here’s how:

 Car insurance companies often have discounts available for many drivers.
-Sometimes, they provide discounts automatically, but other times, you must ask for savings.
+Sometimes, they provide discounts automatically, but other times, you have to ask for savings.

-Suppose you are a married person who works from home, and you drive much less than when you bought the policy.
+Suppose you’re married and work from home, and you drive much less than when you bought the policy.
 Mention the situation to the agent and ask if there is a driver discount for low usage, low mileage, or marriage.

-Other discounts can include safe driver, good student, bundling policies, multiple cars on the same policy, being employed by a major employer, military member, or a member of a professional or affinity organization.
+Other discounts can include safe driver, good student, bundling policies, multiple cars on the same policy, employment by a major employer, military member, or a member of a professional or affinity organization.

 Deductibles are the amount you’re responsible for paying before the insurance company kicks in to cover a claim.
 Policyholders with higher deductibles take on more financial risk than those with lower deductibles.
 However, the risk can pay off in the form of lower car insurance premiums.

-Accepting a higher comprehensive and collision deductible can save you hundreds if you do not drive much or feel comfortable paying more out of pocket in case of an accident.
+Accepting a higher comprehensive and collision deductible can save you hundreds if you feel comfortable paying more out of pocket in case of an accident or don’t drive much.
 If you can’t pay your deductible after an accident, you might get into financial trouble, so be sure to set it at a reasonable amount.

 Buying more insurance than you need doesn’t always pay off.

 Think about this: Suppose you drive an older car, and comprehensive insurance and collision coverage double the premium.
-It might not make financial sense to insure the vehicle at that level if it isn’t worth much.
-Remember, insurers only pay claims up to your car’s value today, less the deductible.
+It might not make financial sense to insure your vehicle at that level if it isn’t worth very much.
+Remember that insurers only pay claims up to your car’s value today, less the deductible.

 Make sure your coverage level is sensible for the age of your vehicle, your driving frequency, and your financial situation.

 Significant life changes sometimes mean cheaper car insurance.
-For example, your rates typically go down if you’re married.
-If you move to a new location, you might also qualify for cheaper car insurance rates.
+For example, your rates typically go down if you get married.
+If you move to a new city, or even a new ZIP code, you might also qualify for cheaper car insurance rates.

 Anytime you experience a significant life change, shop for auto insurance quotes to see if you qualify for cheaper premiums.

-It’s a good idea to look for cheaper car insurance quotes every three to five years.
+It’s a good idea to look for cheaper car insurance quotes at least once a year.
 Then, when your driving record improves or old violations drop off, it can provide you an opportunity to save hundreds of dollars.

 See More: Car Insurance Quotes

-If you could do one thing today that would significantly make affordable car insurance protection cost less, it’s shopping around for quotes—it can help you get the best cheap car insurance.
+If you could do one thing today that would make car insurance cost significantly less, it’s shopping around for quotes—it can help you get the best cheap car insurance.

-Even with a clean driving record, you may still be paying too much for car insurance if you skip comparison-shopping and just renew an old policy.
-Insurify’s car insurance comparison tool gives you the peace of mind that you did your due diligence to find the lowest car insurance quotes available.
+Even with a clean driving record, you may still be paying too much for car insurance if you skip comparison-shopping and just renew your old policy.
+A car insurance comparison tool can give you the peace of mind that you did your due diligence to find the lowest car insurance quotes available.

-When drivers turn 25, most insurance companies begin to discount car insurance rates because drivers are less likely to have accidents or get moving violations.
+When drivers turn 25, most insurance companies begin to decrease car insurance rates because drivers are less likely to have accidents or get moving violations.

 Like shopping for groceries, getting the cheapest rates is easy when you can see all your insurance options.
-The best way to find the cheapest car insurance quotes online is by shopping around and comparing coverage and rates from multiple insurers.
+The best way to find the cheapest car insurance quotes online is to shop around and compare coverage and rates from multiple insurers.
 It’s easy and fast with Insurify.

 Car insurance quotes are always free with Insurify.
-You will never pay us an agent’s fee to get car insurance quotes from dozens of companies.
+You will never pay us an agent’s fee to get car insurance quotes from great companies in your area.